tvlad1234/toymatic/README.md

 This project has been developed and tested on a host system running Ubuntu 24.04 LTS.

 The integration of the example project with the Beremiz IDE expects this repository to reside in the home folder of the current user and for the Beremiz IDE to be installed at the same path as specified in the [Beremiz setup instructions](https://github.com/beremiz/beremiz?tab=readme-ov-file#build-on-linux-developer-setup).

+At time of writing, the upstream Beremiz IDE has a few minor but breaking bugs which prevent the LD editor and Makefile integration to function.
+As such, I recommend using [my fork of Beremiz](https://github.com/tvlad1234/beremiz), which patches these issues.

 Building the toymatic firmware requires the ARM GCC toolchain.